Hermann Struck: Collections

-Struck Museum
+Hermann Struck Museum

 Struck's home in Haifa has been open as the Hermann Struck Museum since 2013.
+It preserves and displays Struck's personal items, books, and oil paintings, operates a children's creativity center, and offers workshops in printmaking, sculpture, and painting.
+The museum also runs a program of temporary exhibitions of art relating to Struck's work or themes.

 Other institutions

 Besides the Hermann Struck Museum, Struck's work is held in the collections of several other institutions worldwide.
 These include the Brooklyn Museum, the Jewish Museum (Manhattan), the Haifa Museum of Art, the Leo Baeck Institute, New York, the University of Michigan Museum of Art, the British Museum, the Museum of New Zealand Te Papa Tongarewa, and the Fine Arts Museums of San Francisco.